Karam2B/pawui/README.md

 })
 ```

-There are two approaches that I think problematic, I want to go through them before explaining why mutual execlusive mode is a genius solution:
+There are two approaches that I think problematic, I want to go through them before explaining why mode (mutual execlusive) is a genius solution:
 1. HTML (events bubbling and capturing)
 Most inner component recieve the keyboard press as an event, and it will bubble it to the parent element unless they decide to stop the bubbling `stopPropagation`, here is the problem with that:

 a. bad solution for developers: that logic is entirely and only known at runtime there is no way to know if using certain component will stop probagation of an event that you are interesting in handling, you have to scan the code line by line (like a caveman)
 b. bad solution for users: at the consumer ends the user cannot know what happens when they click a key, will an action be fired or not, what kind of probagation logic is implemented.
+c. associating keymaps to UI tree seems weird to me.
-c. this is just a lazy developer's idea that uses observer pattern to solve every and any software problem.
+d. this is just a lazy developer's idea that uses observer pattern to solve every and any software problem.

 2. VS Code ('when' property)
 every keymap have an optional 'when' property. here is the problem:

-a. there is no way to guarantee `when` claus of two different actions that compete on the same key are mutually execlusive! that means you can install a plugin and it may ruine your experience unexpectedly
+a. there is no way to guarantee `when` clause of two different actions that compete on the same key are mutually execlusive! both can evaluate to true, that means you can install a plugin and it may ruin your experience unexpectedly
 b. when clauses will get extremely ugly very quick, I mean look at this `{ "key": "ctrl+alt+pageup", "command": "editor.action.accessibleViewPreviousCodeBlock", "when": "accessibleViewContainsCodeBlocks && accessibleViewCurrentProviderId == 'inlineChat' || accessibleViewContainsCodeBlocks && accessibleViewCurrentProviderId == 'panelChat' || accessibleViewContainsCodeBlocks && accessibleViewCurrentProviderId == 'quickChat'" }`
 c. competing at the same global namespace (no modes) will result in complicated chords keymaps like `{ "key": "ctrl+k ctrl+shift+alt+c", "command": "copyRelativeFilePath", "when": "editorFocus" }`
-d. combination of JSON and Javascript looks ugly to me. it is a lazy solution.
+d. combining JSON with Javascript looks ugly to me. it is just a bad idea.

 ### The solution
-The solution to that is not something modern and sleek like asking ChatGBT to generate a complicated `when` clause or writing brain-numbing Javascript event handling logic, it is something discovered in 1970s: ✨VI modes💅. this repo is ongoing progress to figure out the details of how to scale this concept beyond text editors but here is my rough idea:
+The solution to that is not something modern and sleek like asking ChatGBT to generate a complicated `when` clause or writing brain-numbing Javascript event handling logic, it is something have been since 1970s: ✨VI modes💅 -- every keymap only accessible in a given mode. this repo is ongoing progress to figure out the details of how to scale this concept beyond text editors but the follow is my rough idea

+✨✨distributing keymaps to different modes already open so much real-estate on you keyboard, you would immediately use less `ctrl`, `alt`, chords keymaps like `ctrl+k ctrl+alt+PageDown`, etc✨✨

-There is only two global modes (or namespace) "navigate" and "command", no UI component (or plugin) can assign any keymap to these two namespaces, if a component want to listen to keyboard keystrokes, it will have to define a new mode, idealy it should not take away the ability to go back to "navigate mode", if such thing happened an error will be issued and has to be handled by the developer of the plugin or propagated for the user to handle (`?` syntax in rust).
+There is only two built-in modes (or namespace) "navigate" and "command", no UI component (or plugin) can assign any keymap to these two namespaces, if a component want to listen to keyboard keystrokes, it will have to define a new mode, idealy it should not take away the ability to go back to "navigate mode" or installing that mode will fail and the user will be presented with a view to resolve the issue by themselfs.

+✨✨You immediately have the privacy over who is recieving the input of your keyboard strokes✨✨

-If a plugin want to set keymaps in navigate mode, it should prompt the user for permission, that make sense because that would be an invasive decision the user have to be aware of, and we should be able to handle any conflict when we install a given plugin before being suprised by unkown behavior at runtime.
+If a plugin want to set keymaps in navigate mode, command mode, or any mode that they didn't author (similar to orphan rule in Rust), it should prompt the user for permission (or maybe forbidden alltogether), that make sense because that would be an invasive decision the user have to be aware of, and we should be able to handle any conflict (two actions compete on the same keystrock at the same mode) when we install a given plugin before being suprised by unkown behavior at runtime.
+Just like accessing the camera, or the location, accessing the keyboard in foreign modes needs a permission.

+✨✨Keymaps are no longer mysterios or hard to customize, the user takes full resposiblity and control over assigning them✨✨

-I think defining a new mode is a little bit involved and the vast majority of components will not need to implement one.
-Declaring command that are accissible in command mode is one way you can interact with the plugin, or I can highlight any UI element that have `onclick` event attached to it and having some mechanisim to ineract with them in navigate mode, probably a mechanisim similar to `github.com/ggandor/leap.nvim` nvim plugin, here is an advantage to that:
+I think defining a new mode is a little bit involved and the vast majority of plugins will not need to implement one or they would just reuse other implementation already installed.
+Declaring command that are accissible in command mode is one way you can interact with that plugin, or I can highlight any UI element that have `onclick` event attached to it and having some mechanisim to ineract with them in navigate mode, probably a mechanisim similar to `github.com/ggandor/leap.nvim` nvim plugin, here is an advantage to that:

-setting keymaps are no longer the developer responsibility, the developer only care to associate actions to commands and buttons, and if the user thinks an action is important they can assign a keymap to quickly perform that action!
+✨✨setting keymaps are no longer the developer responsibility, the developer only care to associate actions to commands and buttons, and if the user thinks an action is important they can assign a keymap themselfs to quickly perform that action!✨✨

+## Roadmap
+[ ] - being able to navigate up and down
+[ ] - change cursor color
+[ ] - build textarea component
+[ ] - a way to list, add, remove keymaps
+[ ] - more navigate views, now I only have flex-wrap, I;m thinking about: grid, flex-nowrap
+[ ] - implement leap commands
+[ ] - implement leap navigate
+[ ] - in navigate, should the component decide to split text by work or by charachter or that would be a global setting
+[ ] - in COMMAND mode, should be able to fuzzy call any command
+[ ] - a way to hold notification, errors
+[ ] - a way to have AI-dock
+[ ] - regesteries
+[ ] - macros
+[ ] - pocketbase backend
+[ ] - what about actions that takes serializable input
+[ ] - do I need a FILL_FORM mode -- similar to insert but deal with other types of input
+[ ] - work on plugin system
+    [ ] - if I want to extend the frontend via plugin, should I use Qwik, React or Flutter?
+    [ ] - I'm thinking beside having plugins, I would have sheets, these are simply group of settings, sheets have limitation on what plugin they can configure
+    [ ] - so far I have modes, views, backends, and sheets. any one of these can be called plugin
+    [ ] - should I build my plugin system in Rust?
+[ ] - work on interactive introduction
+[ ] - make a plugin to integrate this project to VScode
+[ ] - publish your work to vercel

 ## Quick Thoughts:
 *what about inserting text?*: insert can be one of these "imersive experience" where a if the UI component want text input from you will have to go to its own "insert mode", I think 80% of applications do not need user input, it makes sense to have a seperate mode for it that is not part of the core functionality of this repo.